RTEMS/rtems/cpukit/libmisc/shell/README.md

 2. You only need a termios dev to start a new session, add your new commands and enjoy it.

-3. Telnetd daemon uses this (browse libnetworking/rtems_telnetd) Enjoy it.
+3. Telnetd daemon uses this.
+    Enjoy it.

 FUTURE: